 Bill Paxton (Dr Gerry O’Hara), Charlize Theron (Jill Young), Rade Serbedzija (Andrzej Strasser), David Paymer (Dr Henry Ruben), Regina King (Dr Cecily Banks), Peter Firth (Garth), Naveen Andrews (Pinder), Lawrence Pressman (Elliott Baker), Mika Boorem (Young Jill), Linda Purl (Dr Ruth Young), Robert Wisdom (Kwelli)

 In Africa, zoologist Gerry O’Hara encounters an intelligent giant ape.
 Its existence is hidden from the world by a beautiful white girl Jill Young who was raised by the ape, which she calls Joe, after her mother was shot by poachers.
 As Joe’s existence becomes threatened anew by poachers, Jill accepts Gerry’s offer to take Joe to a zoo in California.
-There Joe quickly becomes a cause celebre.
+There Joe quickly becomes the focus of much attention.
 However, Andrzej Strasser, the poacher that shot Jill’s mother, who poses as a respectable defender of endangered species, desires revenge against Joe for biting off his thumb.
 He comes, determined to reveal Joe as a wild animal so that he can have an excuse to kill him.

 The original Mighty Joe Young (1949) is one of the great underrated genre classics.
 It reteamed many of the personnel behind King Kong (1933), including co-director Ernest B. Schoedsak, as well as the King Kong special effects man Willis O’Brien and its star Robert Armstrong.
 At the time it came out, it was dismissed by most as a soft-headed copy of King Kong, however Mighty Joe Young is in fact an excellent film.
 Some of the effects sequences – the cowboys roping of the giant ape, Mighty Joe’s rampage through an African-themed nightclub, his lifting Terry Moore above his head as she plays Beautiful Dreamer – count as some of the finest moments of stop-motion animation put on screen.